SoarGroup/SoarGroup.github.io/docs/tutorials/IntroSoarDebugger/index.md

 # Introduction to the Soar Debugger

+The Soar Java Debugger is distributed with Soar, and can be launched by double-clicking either `SoarJavaDebugger.bat` or `SoarJavaDebugger.sh` in the root directory of Soar.

 ## Overview

 With Soar 8.6 we made a new method for interfacing into Soar based around SML